A parathyroid adenoma is a noncancerous (benign) tumor of the parathyroid glands, which are located in the neck.

 Parathyroid adenoma Symptoms

 Many people have no symptoms.
-The condition is often discovered accidentally when blood tests are done for another medical reason.
+The condition is often discovered when blood tests are done for another medical reason.

 Symptoms that may occur include: